Greg Mancz: Later career

 On March 21, 2022, Mancz signed with the Buffalo Bills.
-He was released on August 30, 2022, and signed to the practice squad the next day.
-He was released on November 17.
+He was released on August 30, and signed to the practice squad the next day.
+On September 24, he was promoted to the active roster for the team's Week 3 game against Mancz's former team, the Dolphins.
+During the game, Mancz appeared in 23 snaps on offense and four snaps on specials teams in a non-starting role.
+He was moved back to the practice squad on September 27.
+He was released by the Bills on November 17.